TexasLAN/documents/code_of_conduct.md

     -	Surrender their membership and effects thereof to the President of Texas Lambda Alpha Nu.
     -	Surrender clothing or jewelry bearing any identity with the Fraternity.
     -	Remove him or herself and his or her personal effects from the property of the Chapter.
-    -	May not attend any meeting of any chapter.
+    -	May not attend any meeting of any Chapter.
-    -	Cease to identify himself or herself with the Fraternity in any manner on or off campus..
+    -	Cease to identify himself or herself with the Fraternity in any manner on or off campus.
   - Bannings and Warnings shall be delivered on paper, and shall be signed by all parties involved and retained by the VP of Administration.
   -	The Vice President of Administration of Texas Lambda Alpha Nu shall maintain a permanent blacklist of all former members so expelled.
 -	Suspension.
 A member may be suspended for:
   -	Indefinite period.
 A member suspended for an indefinite period shall: